jennifermarsman/cognitive-search-qna-solution/README.md

 ### 4. Go to the UI

+As part of the ARM template, a UI is deployed to `https://{prefix}-ui-{randomString}.azurewebsites.net` similar to the screenshot below.
+Keep in mind it will take a few minutes for the documents to become available in the search index after adding them to storage.

-As part of the ARM template, a UI is deployed to `https://{prefix}-ui-{randomString}.azurewebsites.net`.
-At this point, you should consider [adding authentication to the web app in the Azure portal](https://docs.microsoft.com/en-us/azure/app-service/scenario-secure-app-authentication-app-service) to secure your data.
+![Screenshot of sample web app](./images/search-results.png) At this point, you should consider [adding authentication to the web app in the Azure portal](https://docs.microsoft.com/en-us/azure/app-service/scenario-secure-app-authentication-app-service) to secure your data.

 The UI is a React based Web App available in the `SearchUI` folder.
-Navigate to [**SearchUI/README.md**](search-ui/README.md) for full details on the web app.
+Navigate to [**SearchUI/README.md**](search-ui/README.md) for more details on the web app.

-![Screenshot of sample web app](./images/search-results.png)

 ## Resources
 + [Cognitive Search Documentation](https://docs.microsoft.com/azure/search/)